jsmoxon/JavaDocs/README.md

 ```

 ######2.
 Framework Dependency
-This is where you specify whether it is Junit or TestNG you are using.
+This is where you specify whether your are using Junit or TestNG as your framework.

 For Junit: